DiscipleTools/disciple-tools-theme/dt-import/CSV_IMPORT_DOCUMENTATION.md

 ## Example CSV Files

-The import tool provides downloadable example files:
+The import tool provides four downloadable example files:

+### Basic Templates
-- **Basic Contacts CSV**: Simple contact import template
+- **`example_contacts.csv`**: Simple contact import template with essential fields
-- **Basic Groups CSV**: Simple group import template
+- **`example_groups.csv`**: Simple group import template with basic fields

+### Comprehensive Templates
-- **Comprehensive Contacts CSV**: All contact fields with examples
+- **`example_contacts_comprehensive.csv`**: Complete contact template with all available field types, milestone options, and relationship examples
-- **Comprehensive Groups CSV**: All group fields with examples

-Use these as starting points for your own import files.
+- **`example_groups_comprehensive.csv`**: Complete group template with all field types, health metrics, and member/leader relationships

+**Access**: Download these files from the Import interface sidebar or from the admin settings page.

+**Usage Tips**:
+- Start with basic templates for simple imports
+- Use comprehensive templates to see all available field options
+- Modify the templates by removing unnecessary columns for your specific needs
+- Keep the header row and follow the same formatting patterns